-A. Employers shall have a policy in place to ensure compliance with the requirements in this section to protect employees from workplace exposure to the SARS-CoV-2 virus that causes the COVID-19 disease.
+A. Employers shall ensure compliance with the requirements in this section to protect employees in all exposure risk levels from workplace exposure to the SARS CoV-2 virus that causes the COVID-19 disease.
+Employers shall have a policy in place to ensure compliance with the requirements in this section to protect employees from workplace exposure to the SARS-CoV-2 virus that causes the COVID-19 disease.
 Such policy shall have a method to receive anonymous complaints of violations.
 An employer that enforces its policy in good faith and resolves filed complaints shall be considered in compliance with this subsection.